nikhilraghava/protobuf/README.md

-# protobuf
+﻿# protobuf

-> Simple protocol buffering 💾 in Python.
+> Protocol Buffers 💾 in Python - using Google's data interchange format

 Protocol buffering is similar to pickling in python but protocol buffering allows interoperability with other languages.
 In this repository I have buffered two numbers, `num_a` and `num_b` and added them by reading them from the buffer and displayed the sum onto the terminal.